 J. Gresham Machen, Education, Christianity, and the State (Unicoi, Tn.: The Trinity Foundation, 1987), 57.

 “The Lordship of Christ over the whole of life means that there are no platonic areas in Christianity, no dichotomy or hierarchy between the body and the soul. . . .
 If Christianity is really true, then it involves the whole man, including his intellect and his creativeness.”
 Francis A. Schaeffer, Art and the Bible, op. cit., 7, 9.

 C.S.
 Lewis, “Christianity and Culture,” in Christian Reflections, ed.
 Walter Hooper (Grand Rapids: Eerdmans, 1967), 33.

 I spoke of this kind of seeing as “wholeness of vision” that flows from “biblical consciousness” in Inklings of Reality: Essays toward a Christian Philosophy of Letters (Lynchburg: Lantern Hollow Press, 2012).
 See that book for more practical advice on how to cultivate wholeness of vision and the Christian culture that should reflect it.

-For a brilliant analysis of how specifically Protestant spirituality once fostered a rich literary culture, see Barbara Kiefer Lewalski, Protestant Poetics and the Sixteenth-Century Religious Lyric (Princeton: Princeton Uni.
+For a brilliant analysis of how specifically Protestant spirituality once fostered a rich literary culture, see Barbara Kiefer Lewalski, Protestant Poetics and the Seventeenth-Century Religious Lyric (Princeton: Princeton Uni.
 Pr., 1979).
 For further discussion of these matters, see my Inklings of Reality: Essays toward a Christian Philosophy of Letters, op. cit., esp. chap.
 10, “Why Evangelicals Can’t Write,” 207-14.